-A locker is issued to each student at the beginning of the school year.
-Students are expected to keep their lockers clean and not damage them in any way.
-The school is not responsible for valuables left in lockers.
+A locker will be issued to each student at the beginning of the school year.
+Students are expected to keep their lockers clean and not abuse them in any way.
+The school cannot be responsible for valuables left in lockers.
+Cash or valuables can be safeguarded by leaving them at home.
+Please do not bring valuables to school!
 Students are not permitted to have locks on their lockers.